 Should you share a credit card with someone else?

 Unlike other financial products – such as mortgages, bank and savings accounts – you can't take out a credit card in joint names.
 Instead, the credit card remains the responsibility of one person, with an additional cardholder granted permission to spend on the card.
-This short guide takes you through it all, and what to watch out for.
+This short guide takes you through how they work and what to watch out for.

 What is a joint credit card?